If you've ever felt the frustration of managing multiple online accounts, whether…

 And that’s not all.
 With Magento, you have an open-source eCommerce platform offering access to its underlying source code.

-It provides the leeway to customize the entire system however-you wish.
-In case the default features fall short of supporting your online store, you can go ahead and modify the code to reconfigure them.
+It provides the leeway to customize the entire system however you wish.
+If the default features do not adequately support your online store, you can modify the code to reconfigure them.

-In short, Magento makes for a robust eCommerce platform promising lots of potentials.
+In short, Magento makes for a robust eCommerce platform promising lots of potential.

 Downsides of Using Magento

 Even with the possibility of modifying some elements without any coding knack, Magento’s customizations mostly call for deep technical expertise.
-Only its experienced developers with a coding skill who can rework Magento’s code with relative ease.
+Only its experienced developers with coding skills can rework Magento’s code with relative ease.

-In case you’re out of depth as regards such skills, your sole option confines in hiring a professional to handle every aspect of the job.
+In case you’re out of depth as regards such skills, your sole option is to hire a professional to handle every aspect of the job.

 And not just that, over the long haul, often growing online businesses on Magento force owners to maintain a permanent team of developers responsible for managing the entire eCommerce platform.

-Still, you pay for third-party Magento Hosting service, meaning, cumulatively, the costs of leveraging Magento over long haul add up substantially.
+Still, you pay for a third-party Magento Hosting service, meaning that the cumulative costs of leveraging Magento over the long haul add up substantially.

 And if you think you’re out of the woods, no, not yet.
-It turns out, on top of Magento’s customizations needing coding knowledge, its corresponding backend interface isn’t user friendly either.
+It turns out that, in addition to Magento’s customizations requiring coding knowledge, its backend interface isn’t user-friendly either.

 Admittedly, probably your initial interaction with the platform presented a steep learning curve.

-Generally, Magento comes loaded with technical terms & options that could overwhelm to newbies.
-Moreover, its navigation framework has numerous potential stumbling blocks hither & thither.
+Generally, Magento comes loaded with technical terms & options that could overwhelm newbies.
+Moreover, its navigation framework has numerous potential stumbling blocks throughout.

 Why/you’d ask.